 A. TO OBTAIN OPERATIVE ECONOMIES: this negotiation could be possible when two companies, which have a production level inferior to their production capacity, could occupy the same premises, thus saving money for fixed expenses (rent, maintenance, supervision, etc.) This situation could be for both companies or for only one of them.
 The survey made will be guided to calculate the savings to be accomplished using one of the two premises to its maximum capacity and analyzing the benefits of such a decision.

-a.
-Vertical Diversification: is the merger of two companies: one producing raw material or complementary products, approaching the final consumer or supplier, obtaining the biggest capacity in the company and more competitiveness, thus assuring, the existence and yield of the merged companies.
+1. Vertical Diversification: is the merger of two companies: one producing raw material or complimentary products, approaching the final consumer or supplier, obtaining the biggest capacity in the company and more competitiveness, thus assuring, the existence and yield of the merged companies.
 It has the disadvantage of increasing the cash flow cycle.

-b.
-Horizontal Diversification: is a merger of companies producing the same type of products or services which look for common benefits that could strengthen themselves in complementary aspects (product distribution, economies of scale, etc.), thus obtaining good commercial and technical benefits, a larger piece of the market, and less production costs, making it a better competitive and profitable company.
+2. Horizontal Diversification: is a merger of companies producing the same type of products or services which look for common benefits that could strengthen themselves in complementary aspects (product distribution, economies of scale, etc.), thus obtaining good commercial and technical benefits, a larger piece of the market, and fewer production costs, making it a better competitive and profitable company.

 This kind of merger is highly recommendable for companies producing stationary demand of goods but with complementary cycles, such as the ones shown in the following graph.

 c.
-Conglomerate Diversification: this is to merger of non- related companies; it dog be an extension of products, complementary businesses, geographic extension, and market.
+Conglomerate Diversification: this is to the merger of non-related companies; it dog be an extension of products, complementary businesses, geographic extension, and market.

 E. DEBTS DUE TO TAXES TO BE PAID: occasionally, a company with sufficient financial capacity can buy another one, which has accumulated losses to be absorbed, in such a case the purchase is subsidized by the government.

 H. FINANCING: this is a factor, which can be dominant for a company with many cash surpluses.
-Buying another unsettled but profitable company, it can balance its corporate finances in order to make a profitable and reasonably unsettled company.
+Buying another unsettled but profitable company can balance its corporate finances in order to make a profitable and reasonably unsettled company.